-The consultation starts on Monday ??
-January 2024 and ends on Friday ??
-February 2024.
-All responses should be received by 5pm on Friday ??
-February 2024.
+The consultation starts on Monday 15th January and ends of Friday 8th March 2024.
+All responses should be received by 5pm on Friday 5th March 2024.
 Responses received after this date will not be accepted.

 Alternative formats

 - 1.0.13 Paper copies of this Draft Plan are available to view at the following locations, during their normal opening hours (Please check opening hours with the venue before travelling.):

 - North East Lincolnshire Council, Municipal Office reception

 - Gingerbread House, Humberston

 - Scartho community hub

 - Grimsby library

 - Waltham library

 - Immingham library

 - Cleethorpes library

 - 1.0.14 Paper copies of the Draft Plan are available on request from the Planning Department at: